mldangelo/personal-site/README.md

 3. Modify the text in `app/views/Index.js`
 4. Modify the files in `app/data/resume/` next.
 When you're finished, go back and modify all of the other files in the `app/data/` directory.
 5. You've finished modifying >95% of the pages.
 Search through the rest of the files for references to `Michael` or `Angelo` and change values to your name.
-6. Change the description in `server/views/404.html` and `server/views/index.tpl.html`.
+6. Change the description in `server/views/index.tpl.html`.
 You may also wish to add a new favicon or remove it.
 [This](https://realfavicongenerator.net/) website may be helpful.
 7. Decide how and where you are going to host this project.
 I recommend purchasing your own domain name from [Google Domains](https://domains.google).
-If you would like to host on github pages, go to `https://github.com/[your github username]/personal-site/settings` and configure accordingly:
+If you would like to host on github pages, run `npm run deploy`.
+This will generate a new branch called `gh-pages`.
+Then go to `https://github.com/[your github username]/personal-site/settings` and configure accordingly:

 ![github hosting instructions](docs/gh-pages.png)